-7.10.3.3 Manually Clearing the Cache
+7.9.3.3 Manually Clearing the Cache

 Administrators can also use the server interface to view the queries whose datasets are in the cache.
 Administrators can see the full query but never the contents of the dataset.
 The Ad Hoc cache page also displays performance data about each query.
 This information can be helpful when trying to resolve performance issues.
-The interface displays several values for every query:
+The interface displays two values for every query:

-- Query (msec) Time in milliseconds from when query was sent to the data source (database) until the first row was received. - Fetch (msec) Time in milliseconds from when first row was received from the data source (database) until the last row was received - Memory used (MB) Size in megabytes of the resulting dataset being stored in the cache entry.
+- Query (msec) Time in milliseconds from when query was sent to the data source (database) until the first row was received. - Fetch (msec) Time in milliseconds from when first row was received from the data source (database) until the last row was received